CentreForDigitalHumanities/tscan/README.md

 - [wopr](https://github.com/LanguageMachines/wopr)
 - [CLAM](https://github.com/proycon/clam)

-To facilitate installation, T-Scan is included as an extra option in [LaMachine](https://proycon.github.io/LaMachine)

-We strongly recommend to use [LaMachine](https://proycon.github.io/LaMachine) to install T-scan.
-In addition, T-Scan also uses Alpino, which is also included in LaMachine.
+We strongly recommend to use Docker to install T-scan.
 Be aware that T-scan and dependencies are memory intensive, we recommend at least 16GB RAM for proper operation.
 If WOPR is used (which is enabled by default!) more RAM is required: 32 GB is recommended.

-To install T-Scan in an existing LaMachine environment you may need to adapt your installation manifest, as it is **not** included by default:

-    (lamachine)$ lamachine-update --edit

-It is also possible to run this version of T-Scan directly from Docker locally using LaMachine:
+This version of T-Scan can run directly from Docker:

     $ docker-compose up

 Default address: http://localhost:8830

-If you do not want to use LaMachine, first make sure you have **all** necessary dependencies and then compile/install as follows:
+If you do not want to use (the provided) dockerfile, first make sure you have **all** necessary dependencies and then compile/install as follows:

     $ bash bootstrap.sh
     $ ./configure --prefix=/path/to/installation/